hypi-universe/higgs.msg/boson/README.md

 # Boson Protocol version 1

-Boson is a language independent binary protocol for object serialization and remote method invocation.
+Boson is a language independent binary protocol for object serialization.
 While the base types are based on Java's primitives, the bit size of data type is given to make it uniform across languages.